 What if the animal I adopt doesn’t get along with my current pet?

-We might not have specific animals/breeds someone is looking for.
+We may not have specific animals/breeds someone is looking for.
 Please check out PetFinder.com if you are having trouble finding a specific breed.
-Adoption is the best option!
+Adoption is always the best option!

 Volunteer & Foster Program

 Volunteers are required to be 16 years old or older.
 In order to work with our adoptable dogs or in customer service roles, volunteers must be 18 years old.

 However, we do offer a youth volunteer program where guardians can volunteer with a youth aged 10-15 years old to provide Cat TLC.
 You can email our Volunteer Coordinator at firstname.lastname@example.org for more information.

 What type of commitment is required to be a volunteer?

 A minimum of 4 hours per month is required to be considered an active volunteer at Lake Humane Society.
 Once a volunteer is considered inactive, they will need to go through orientation and training again to become active.

 LHS provides our foster families with all of the needed supplies (food, litter, medication, blankets, bowls, crates, etc.).
 Fosters will provide care for their new foster pet until we are able to place them up for adoption.
 Foster families may be required to bring their foster pet(s) back to the shelter for regular check ups.
 Fostering takes time and commitment, but it is such a rewarding experience.
 We need fosters to help with: orphaned kittens, orphaned puppies, mom cats and kittens, pets recovering from surgery, pets in need of “cage break”, etc.